zemian/java-lessons/readme.md

 # java-lessons

-This project contains notes for teaching Java programming language.
+This project contains notes for teaching and learning Java programming language.

 NOTE: All example and source code here are intended for Java version 11 (LTS) or higher.